 Salmon fishing on Lake Ontario’s south shore that began in the early 1970’s has become the world’s best and brightest sport salmon and trout fishery without exception.
 The Niagara Fish Assassins team can reach fish from Grimsby to NY State from the quiet shaded home of the St. Catharines Marina in Port Weller located alongside lock one of the famous Welland Canal.
 In addition, the Assassins team can fish out of the North Shore from Bluffers Park for powerful mid-summer Kings and chrome-sided steelhead.
 It truly has become “The Big Show” for all things salmon and trout… come join the Niagara Fish Assassins team aboard one of three 40’ Searay vessels for a day to remember.

-April – June: Spring fishing at its best.
+April – June: Spring fishing experience at its best.
 The spring sun warms the inshore waters which draws the baitfish near shore to spawn and the gamefish follow to feed on them.
 Trolling with planer boards or downriggers with spoons, body-baits, and the occasional bait plug, salmon and trout abound this time of year.

 Lake Trout, Brown Trout, Cohos and Kings all move within a half mile of shore and are caught in large numbers.
 A great trip after the long winter!!!!